microspectrometer/dev-kit-2020/README.md

 ClearBit(Spi_spcr, Spi_Enable);  // disable SPI -- now MISO goes low
 SetBit  (Spi_spcr, Spi_Enable);  // enable SPI -- MISO is pulled back up
 ```
+##### Well not really -- timing
+The fix only works with the sluggish function call overhead.
+With that removed,
+this doesn't work at all.
+To make matters worse, I cannot measure the MISO signal on an oscilloscope.
+The
+pin is not pulled up, so there is nothing to see.
+Attempting to measure on an
+oscilloscope interferes with communication.

 ##### It makes sense in hindsight
 It kind of makes sense that the SPI module works this way, but I'm still